 “Use of Biometric Technology in Developing Countries,” in Robert Cull, Asli Demirgüç-Kunt, and Jonathan Morduch, eds., Banking the World: Empirical Foundations of Financial Inclusion, MIT Press, 2012. (with Xavier Giné, Jessica Goldberg, Shalini Sankaranarayanan, and Peter Sheerin)

 “Competing for Jobs or Creating Jobs?
-The Impact of Immigration on Native-Born Unemployment in Venezuela, 1980-2003,” in Francisco Rodriguez and Ricardo Hausmann, eds., Venezuela: Anatomy of a Collapse, Pennsylvania State University Press, forthcoming. (with Dan Levy)
+The Impact of Immigration on Native-Born Unemployment in Venezuela, 1980-2003,” in Francisco Rodriguez and Ricardo Hausmann, eds., Venezuela: Anatomy of a Collapse, Pennsylvania State University Press, 2014. (with Dan Levy)

 “Half-Baked Interventions: Staggered Pre-Shipment Inspections in the Philippines and Colombia,” in O. Cadot, A. M. Fernandes, J. Gourdon, and A. Mattoo, eds., Where to Spend the Next Million?
 Applying Impact Evaluation to Trade Assistance, World Bank and CEPR, 2011. (with Mohini Datt)